croatech/image_searcher/README.md

 ```
 query(String)
 count(Integer) - maximum 100(100 by default)
-format(String) - if you need a certain format of images(jpg, png, etc.)
+format(String) - if you need a certain format or formats of images(jpg, png, etc.)
-formats(Array) - array of allow formats
 ```
 Examples: